The School Curriculum

 Year 9 Key Stage 4 Curriculum

-In Year 9 students start their KS4 learning in English language and Literature, Maths, Double Science, a humanity (Geography or History), and another GCSE of their choice.
-All students continue to study Modern Foreign Languages, Physical Education, RE and PSHE.
-In addition, students select three options to study from a range of subjects for two hours a week over a term.
+In Year 9 students start their KS4 learning in English language and Literature, Maths, Double Science, a humanity and/or language and another GCSE or equivalent of their choice.
+All students continue to study Skills For Life and Physical Education.
+In addition, students select an option from a broad range of subjects to be examined in Year 10.
 An options process takes place during the summer term of Year 8 to support students in making these choices.

 Further details of the Year 9 Curriculum.